Skip to content

 Community Network Groups

-Information & advice line
+Information & Advice

 *Our commissioned offer for families is open access and completely free.
 There is no referral or diagnosis needed.
 We are here for your family from the very beginning of the journey, to support you to understand challenging behaviour, identify characteristics of neurodiversity and explore strategies to improve difficult situations at home and school.